Story

 Bismarck supposedly said that it was better not to know how governments and sausages are made.
 I spent almost four years helping make Rediscovering George Washington, a film by Michael Pack that I wrote and hosted and that PBS will air this July Fourth.
 That’s the length of a college education, and that’s what it felt like, a crash course in moviemaking, a refresher course in storytelling, and a series of continuing education credits in the subject I thought I knew going in: George Washington’s life and times.
 I did some construction work, developed a strange new respect for Parson Weems, and learned that most Americans, however little they might know of the details of history, have a tough and unsinkable respect for the father of his country.

-I had known Michael Pack since the early eighties, though we had not worked together until we began collaborating on this project.
+I had known Michael Pack since the early 80s, though we had not worked together until we began collaborating on this project.
 Historical documentaries were new to both of us.
-I was a political journalist who had turned his attention to dead politicians, writing Founding Father, a book on George Washington, in 1996 and Alexander Hamilton , American , which would be published in 1999.1 had appeared as a talking head in several documentaries and as an occasional pundit on some talk shows, but I had never worked behind the camera.
+I was a political journalist who had turned his attention to dead politicians, writing Founding Father, a book on George Washington; and, in 1991, I started focusing on Alexander Hamilton.
+My biography of him entitled American, was published in 1999.
+Though I had appeared as a talking head in several documentaries and as an occasional pundit on some talk shows, I had never worked behind the camera.
 Michael and his company, Manifold Productions, had been doing documentaries for 15 years, generally on political subjects.
-The project he was in the midst of when we began was the study of a normal year in the life of Speaker of the House Newt Gingrich, though when the year he chose to document proved to be anything but normal, the show became The Fall of Newt Gingrich .
+The project he was in the midst of when we began was the study of a normal year in the life of Speaker of the House Newt Gingrich, though, when the year he chose to document proved to be anything but normal, the show became The Fall of Newt Gingrich.
 He had never done a show on early American history.